Retailers lift European stocks but growth worries persist

-European markets rose on Thursday with the retail sector leading the charge as Britain revealed new stimulus plans, while the U.S. Federal Reserve sticking to its monetary policy tightening script also bolstered risk appetite.
+BENGALURU: European markets rose on Thursday with the retail sector leading the charge as Britain revealed new stimulus plans, while the US Federal Reserve sticking to its monetary policy tightening script also bolstered risk appetite.

 The pan-European STOXX 600 index closed higher for a second straight session, up 0.8%.
 Gains were largely broad-based, with retailers up 4.7%.